The Waterboys: Sound

-The Waterboys' music can be divided into three distinct styles.
+The Waterboys' music can be divided into four distinct styles.
 The first is represented by the first three albums, released between 1983 and 1985.
 The band's arrangements during this period, described by Allmusic as a "rich, dramatic sound... majestic", and typically referred to as "The Big Music", combined the rock and roll sound of early U2 with elements of classical trumpet (Lorimer), jazz saxophone (Thistlethwaite) and contemporary keyboards (Wallinger).
 Scott emphasised the arrangement's fullness by using production techniques similar to Phil Spector's "Wall of Sound".
 The archetypal example, the song "The Big Music", gave the style its name, but the best-selling example was "The Whole of the Moon", the song that the early 1980s Waterboys are best known for and that demonstrates both Wallinger's synthpop keyboard effects and the effectiveness of the brass section of the band.

 After Wickham's joining and the move to Ireland, the band went three years before releasing another album.
 Fisherman's Blues, and more particularly Room to Roam, traded "The Big Music"'s keyboards and brass for traditional instruments such as tin whistle, flute, fiddle, accordion, harmonica, and bouzouki.
 Celtic folk music replaced rock as the main inspiration for song arrangements on both albums.
 Rolling Stone describes the sound as "an impressive mixture of rock music and Celtic ruralism..., Beatles and Donovan echoes and, of course, lots of grand guitar, fiddle, mandolin, whistle, flute and accordion playing".
 Traditional folk songs were recorded along with those written by Scott.
 "The Raggle Taggle Gypsy", a British folk ballad at least two hundred years old, was recorded on Room to Roam.
 It became closely associated with the band, much as the song "The Big Music" did, and also gave its name to describe the band's character.
 The recording emphasises how distinctly different the band's music had become in the five years since the last of "The Big Music" albums.

-After the break-up of the "Raggle Taggle band", Scott used The Waterboys' name for Dream Harder and A Rock in the Weary Land.
+After the break-up of the "Raggle Taggle band", Scott used the Waterboys' name for Dream Harder and A Rock in the Weary Land.
 These two albums, separated by seven years and bookending Scott's solo album releases, were both rock albums but with distinctive approaches to that genre.
 Dream Harder was described as "disappointingly mainstream", whereas the sound of the A Rock in the Weary Land was inspired by alternative music and was praised by critics.
 For 2003's Universal Hall, however, Wickham had once again rejoined the band, and that album saw a return of the acoustic folk instrumentation of the late 1980s Waterboys, with the exception of the song "Seek the Light", which is instead an idiosyncratic EBM track.

+Since 2014, the Waterboys have embraced a style drawing from contemporary American blues, rock, soul, funk and hip-hop, while at points revisiting aspects of their Irish folk influences.